 All WSU Tech students living on campus will be required to sign up for the 'Shocker Student Experience'.
 By becoming a fee-paying member of Shocker Nation, all of the benefits found on WSU’s campus are yours, including all the perks, fun, and support services.

 Students who wish to live off campus must complete a Housing Exemption request form.
 To complete this form, a student must log in to their myWSU portal, and select Campus Housing from the Student Tools box in the center of the screen.
-Next, select Exemption Request at the top of the page.
+Next, select Manage My Forms at the top of the page and use the Form Selector to find the Exemption Request form.
+Fill out the rest of the request form as prompted.
 A Housing staff member will respond to your request within 3 business days.